 Accompany 'average' Aussie Adam on his day and find out how German inventions affect his daily activities.

 The exhibition introduces viewers to Germany’s cultural and geographical diversity as they are taken on a voyage through 7 cities and 6 landscapes.

 In addition to this colourful and fantastic poster exhibition the Goethe-Institut Australien offers an accompanying poster of German city names in Australia.

 The Brandenburg Gate, a garden gnome, the Federal Chancellor Angela Merkel, fans at the Soccer World Cup, a Frankfurter Kranz, a typical German beach chair, a Mercedes-Benz sign…

-Swimming, break dance, surfing, soccer, etc. The 2018 wall calendar focuses on sports in Germany and addresses topics that are of interest to young people aged between 15 and 25.
+Swimming, break dance, surfing, soccer, etc. The wall calendar "Sport in Deutschland" addresses topics that are of interest to young people aged between 15 and 25.
 Teaching materials are available for download.